cyberh3x/todo-app/README.md

 # Installation

-1. Open terminal and change directory to api folder and run `npm install` command
+1. Open terminal and change directory to api folder and run `npm install` command.
 2. In api folder create `.env` file with following contents:

 ```